hkc5/gtv/REVIEW_SUBMISSION.md

 For an **Exceptional Promise** applicant who the assessor acknowledges is "at an early stage of their career," earning double the graduate median at Amazon (a FAANG company) IS materially high and DOES signal rare skill.
 The assessor appears to have applied Exceptional Talent salary expectations to an Exceptional Promise application.

+The market continues to validate my compensation level - I have since received offers exceeding £125,000 base salary plus equity, demonstrating that the market recognizes my skills as rare.
+However, even setting this aside, my £85,250 compensation at the time of application was already 2x the UK graduate median and clearly meets the threshold for Exceptional Promise.

 The Tech Nation guide states: _"You command a high salary or other remuneration for your services"_ as evidence of recognition.
 For someone early in their career, £85,250 clearly meets this threshold.

 ---